neilmce/quiz/rounds/science.md

 4. Rock Hopper, Jackass and Emperor are all types of what?
 (1 point)

-5. In what year did Vesuvius erupt, covering Pompeii in ash?
-Answer in Roman numerals.
+5. Where would you find the scaphoid bone?
 (1 point)

-    A: LXXIX = 79 AD.

-6. Where would you find the scaphoid bone?
-(1 point)

     A: In the hand

-7. Up, Down, Top, Bottom, Strange and Charmed are all what?
+6. Up, Down, Top, Bottom, Strange and Charmed are all what?
 (1 point)

     A: Types of quark.

-8. The deficiency of what is associated with Rickets?
+7. The deficiency of what is associated with Rickets?
 (Vit D) OR Scurvy?
 (Vit C) (1 point)

-9. What are the professions of Drs Sheldon Cooper and Leonard Hofstadter?
+8. What are the professions of Drs Sheldon Cooper and Leonard Hofstadter?

     A: Physicists, theoretical & experimental respectively.

-10. What does the 'c' in E = mc2 mean?
+9. What does the 'c' in E = mc2 mean?
 (1 point)

     A: the speed of light (in a vacuum).

-11. What is the fruit of the tropical plant Ananas Cosmosus?
+10. What is the fruit of the tropical plant Ananas Cosmosus?

     A: Pineapple.

-12. What 2 animals are cetaceans better known as?
+11. What 2 animals are cetaceans better known as?
 (1 point for naming two.
 0 points for naming only 1.)

     A: Whales, dolphins, porpoises.

-13. What does HTTP stand for? ( 1 point)

-    A: Hypertext Transfer Protocol.

-14: How many hours are there in a leap year?
-(1 point)

-    A: 8784

 Q: Which would be the least safe to drink?
     C2H5OH is ethanol